WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 - The *continuation type* `$ct` is defined from the function type `$ft`.
 It allows passing continuations corresponding to suspended executions of `$generator` as first-class values of type `(ref $ct)`, similar to function references.
-- Defining the tag `$yield` allows us to use it as a delimiter for
+- Defining the tag `$gen` allows us to use it as a delimiter for
-  continuations: When `$generator` suspends itself, it does so using the tag `$yield`.
+  continuations: When `$generator` suspends itself, it does so using the tag `$gen`.
 The tag is then used at runtime to determine where to continue execution afterwards, by identifying the active *suspend handler* for that tag.
 In our example, this will be inside the function `$consumer`.
   The tag's definition also reflects that an `i32` value will be passed when